alexandrestein/gotinydb/README.md

 ## Contributing

 Any contribution will be appreciate.
-Feedbacks and suggestions are at this point very very important to me.
+Feedbacks and suggestions are welcome.

 ## Vendoring